aleshaleksey/fansys23/02-base-rules.md

 ___
 #### SP dice pool

-This is the determinant of "SP pool".
+This is the determinant of "Stamina pool".

 - A character has a capacity of up to [3 SP dice / level] + 1 (min 1).
 - A character uses SP dice to fuel powerful physical/natural abilities.